synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     setPinDir(LED4, True)
 ```

-Setting the “pin direction” to True makes each of them be outputs.
-Next the code goes ahead and does an initial “blip” on each LED.
+Setting the "pin direction" to True makes each of them be outputs.
+Next the code goes ahead and does an initial "blip" on each LED.

 **NOTE** – the standard form of the pulsePin() routine is non-blocking.
-These calls initiate the “blips” on each LED, but they do not wait for the blips (blinks) to complete.
+These calls initiate the "blips" on each LED, but they do not wait for the blips (blinks) to complete.
 Each will occur in parallel, while other code runs.
 ```python
     pulsePin(LED1, 500, True)
     pulsePin(LED2, 300, True)